- Chief Operating Officer

 Patrizia Huot joined the TSB in April 2015 as General Counsel.
 She holds a Common Law Degree (LL.B.) and a Masters in Classical Studies (Archaeology, Roman Numismatics) from Ottawa University, and has been a member of the Ontario Bar since 1999.

-Patrizia clerked for the Honourable Rouleau J. at the Federal Court of Canada.
+Ms Huot clerked for the Honourable Rouleau J. at the Federal Court of Canada.
 She worked as in house counsel at the Immigration and Refugee Board of Canada.
-In 2001, Patrizia occupied the position of Executive Assistant and Legal Counsel to Mary Dawson Q.C., Associate Deputy Minister at the Department of Justice, where she worked on numerous high profile legal cases.
-From 2005 to 2014, Patrizia joined Legal Services at Transport Canada where she worked as Corporate counsel in the areas of transportation law, access and privacy law, and employment law.
-In 2014, Patrizia also worked the Canadian Human Right Commission as Legal Advisor.
+In 2001, Ms Huot occupied the position of Executive Assistant and Legal Counsel to Mary Dawson Q.C., Associate Deputy Minister at the Department of Justice, where she worked on numerous high profile legal cases.
+From 2005 to 2014, she was Corporate counsel in the areas of transportation law, access and privacy law, and employment law at Legal Services at Transport Canada.
+In 2014, Ms Huot also worked at the Canadian Human Right Commission as Legal Advisor.